KNCn23/Cryptography/README.md

 # Cryptography
-Prsent Algorithm
+## Prsent Algorithm
-main.c kodu terminal üzerinden çalışan bir koddur direkt çalıştırılabilir. main.py kodu için streamlit üzerinden çalıştırılmaktadır o yüzden çalıştırmadan önce terminal içerisinde pip install streamlit komutu çalıştırılıp yüklenmeli, ardından kodu çalıştırıp result bölümünde 1 değerini gördükten sonra terminale gidip run streamlit main.py çalıştırıldığında otomatik olarak bir web browser da sekme açılacaktır.
+### main.c code can be run on IDE.
+### main.py code;
+- This code work at streamlit library so you must install streamlit at terminal. (pip install streamlit)
+- Then how it works.
+Run the code and result comes 1.
+And go terminal write "run streamlit main.py" it will be pop up your browser with localhost url.